 Safe Turkey Preparation

-Turkey Talk: Food Safety for the Holiday Season
+Food Safety for the Holiday Season

 After you have picked that perfect turkey, what's next?
 Here are a few recommendations for safely preparing your holiday bird.

-Thawing & Cooking a Frozen Turkey
+Thawing and Cooking a Frozen Turkey

 - You can thaw the turkey in the fridge.
-Leave the turkey in its wrapping and refrigerate on the bottom shelf.
+Leave the turkey in its wrapping and refrigerate it on the bottom shelf.
 Place it on a tray to prevent juices from dripping onto other foods.
 Allow at least one day of thawing for every five pounds of frozen turkey.

 - Just before baking, remove the original plastic wrapper from the thawed or fresh bird and remove the neck and giblets.
 Drain the juices and blot the turkey dry with paper towels.